Scholarships / College Aid

 Gifford Medical Center Auxiliary Health Profession Scholarship - Applicants should plan to pursue a career in a health profession and demonstrate financial need.
 Download the Gifford Medical Center Auxiliary Health Profession Scholarship application in the documents box to the left.

 John Murray Scholarship - John Murray devoted his career to the children of Randolph, Braintree, and Brookfield.
 A longtime and much loved superintendent, John was an early advocate of building this union high school.
 The John Murray scholarship recognizes graduating seniors who have invested their hearts and hands in our school community, particularly those who labor in the auditorium that bears his name.
-To apply for the John Murray Scholarship, please provide: a transcript; activities list; statement of career objectives; self evaluation of strengths/weaknesses; and a statement of what you have done to build community during your time at Randolph Union.
-Please return all of this to Mr. Rainville by May 4, 2018 Please note that students who participate in the theater program may automatically be considered for this award.
+To apply for the John Murray Scholarship, please provide: a transcript; activities list; statement of career objectives; self evaluation of strengths/weaknesses; and a detailed statement of how you have furthered the artistic life of RU's school community through significant, meaningful contributions to the performing arts on-campus.
+Please return all of this to Mr. Rainville by May 1, 2022 Please note that students who participate in the theater program may automatically be considered for this award.

 Randolph Rotary Scholarship - Applicants for this scholarship should demonstrate citizenship and involvement in the community that reflects the Rotary motto, "Service Above Self".
 Download the Randolph Rotary Scholarship Application in the documents box to the left.

 RUHS Alumni Association Scholarship - Any student planning to pursue post-secondary education is eligible to apply.
 Download the RUHS Alumni Association Scholarship application from the documents box to the left.